Engin-Boot/pong-stage-nihalX1/Stage0/Paddle.md

 Then move() method of paddle is executed for that Player.

-### Scenario: Paddle checks if collision has occured when ball updates position
+### Scenario: Paddle checks if collided with ball when ball updates position

 Given the game is started and the system conditions are working fine